Debra Wood, RN

 Common side effects include:

-Narcotics act on the central nervous system to relieve pain.
-These drugs can be very effective; however, they must be used with great caution.
+Opioids act on the central nervous system to relieve pain.
+These drugs can be very effective however, they must be used with great caution.
 If you are going to take one of these drugs for a long period of time, your doctor will closely monitor you.

-Percocet and Vicodin are examples of a combination medication.
-A narcotic analgesic and acetaminophen used together may provide better pain relief than either medicine used alone.
+An opioid pain reliever and acetaminophen used together may provide better pain relief than either medication used alone.
 There is a limit to how much acetaminophen one can take per day.
-Remember to discuss taking an over-the-counter acetaminophen (Tylenol) with your physician while you are taking one of the combination products.
+Remember to discuss taking an over-the-counter acetaminophen (Tylenol) with your healthcare team while you are taking one of the combination products.

 The most common side effects of narcotics include: